Kong/kongponents/docs/components/button.md

 - `none`

 :::tip NOTE
-`appearance="none"` is used in scenarios where custom styles are needed while retaining the basic behavior of `KButton`.
-When enabled, the `size` and `icon` props will not be supported (and there's no need to support them).
+Use `appearance="none"` to apply custom styles while keeping KButton's basic functionality.
+When this is enabled, the `size` prop won’t work unless `icon` is set to `true`.
 :::

 <div class="spacing-container">